bachmannpatrick/CLVTools/README.md

                        name.price = "Price")
 ```

-Be aware that probablististic models such as the ones implemented in
+Be aware that probabilistic models such as the ones implemented in
 CLVTools are usually applied to specific customer cohorts.
 That means,
-you analaze customer that have joined your company at the same time
+you analyze customer that have joined your company at the same time
 (usually same day, week, month, or quarter).
 For more information on
 cohort analysis, see also
 [here](https://en.wikipedia.org/wiki/Cohort_analysis).
 Consequently, the